by Maren Madalyn, contributing writer

 - Encourage school staff to shift the language used in their family communications.
 Even simple changes such as moving away from using absolute terms, like “always” and “never”, reflects a growth mindset and moves the tone of conversations towards empowering families.

 - Gather family input through multiple channels.
 Family surveys, parent engagement groups, and even hallway conversations all offer opportunities to hear directly from families about their concerns, desires, and ideas for school improvement.
-Watch our webinar Family Feedback from Afarfor ways to survey families most effectively.
 If you work with Spanish-speaking families, read our blog post about the power of surveys with these multilingual families.

 Culture plays a huge role in how families believe what they should and can do in service of their child’s education.
-Therefore it is crucial that family engagement programs account for differences in cultural backgrounds, however subtle, to empower diverse families.
+It is crucial that family engagement programs account for differences in cultural backgrounds, however subtle, to empower diverse families.

 Making school activities available in families’ preferred languages is a great place to start with culturally responsive engagement.
-But schools can move beyond translating school materials to creatively and inclusively encourage community engagement in student learning.
+But schools can move beyond translating school materials to creatively and inclusively encourage community engagement in student learning through culturally responsive approaches.

 Make it your own